TESA-PESA-MESA Treatment: Sperm Extraction Procedures

 - Low sperm motility (asthenospermia).

-Treatment for TESA-PESA-MESA includes the procedures to recover sperms through the minor medical surgical process.
+Tesa and Pesa treatment includes the procedures to recover sperms through the minor medical surgical procedures.

 Sperm Extraction Procedures: